louisho5/NoteBlocks-Template/README.md

 ## Getting Started

 ### Importants:
-The search filtering is based on <mark>Filterizr JS</mark>: https://github.com/giotiskl/filterizr <br />
+The search filtering is applied [Filterizr JS](https://github.com/giotiskl/filterizr) and the code highlighter is based on [Prism JS](https://github.com/PrismJS/prism) <br />
-The code highlighter is based on <mark>Prism JS</mark>: https://github.com/PrismJS/prism
+You may study the above plugin documents to customize you own NoteBlocks template.

 ### Basic Usage: